QXlab/QXlab.github.io/_pages/about.md

 ---
 (I am working on this page.
 It is not completed it yet!!!)

-I am Qian Xiao (肖骞), an associate professor in Dept. of Statistics at Univeristy of Georgia. \
+I am Qian Xiao (肖骞), an associate professor in Dept. of Statistics at Univeristy of Georgia. &nbsp

 ***Research Interest***